mattyding/seq2seq-OCR/README.md

 I would recommend looking at the [example-notebooks](example-notebooks/) directory for several examples of how to use the seq2seq model.
 The [Basic Usage](example-notebooks/basic_usage.ipynb) provides a broad overview of correcting text with the model, and is probably the best notebook to start off with.

 ## File Overview:
 The model is stored in the [s2s](s2s/) directory and can be accessed via the Seq2SeqOCR Class defined in [seq2seqocr.py](seq2seqocr.py).
 The training data is stored in [training-sets](training-sets/).
-Other files (srouce data, lexicons, error probabilities) are in [source-data](training-sets/source-data/).
+Other files (source data, lexicons, error probabilities) are in [source-data](training-sets/source-data/).

 ## Citations:
 seq2seq model inspired from [Keras's sample program](https://git.io/JOwXq).